8+ Popular Magento Alternatives & Competitors in 2023

 - Jargon: The user interface is packed with complicated terminology, which can be confusing for beginners.

 If you subscribe to the Standard plan, you’ll receive one month for free when your 14-day free trial is over and get two months for free if you subscribe to the Plus plan.
-The selection of BigCommerce price plans include:
+The selection of BigCommerce price plans includes:

 - The Standard plan: $29.95 per month - Sell online via your stunning online shop